Wildcat798/capstone-ango/README.md

 ## The first tier is a public page providing the public with general information about the legal focused ANGO.

 ## The second tier is a members only section providing information to members not published to the public at large.
-This tier includeds a two way chat feature for members to communicate with each other via
+This tier includes a two way chat feature for members to communicate with each other via

 ### general chat room
 ### private one-on-one chat